stefanvstein/testify/README.md

 ## Other comments

-It's possible to use other, home grown, comments with testify.
-Below we define unit-test as a comment to evaluate:
+It's possible to use other, home grown, comments with testify:

 ```clojure
 (ns project.tests